jonelo/bashberries/README.md

     update_jre -a
             updates the JRE in ./jre/ and it creates a symlink called jre_latest there.
+    update_jre -az myjres
+            updates the JRE in myjres and it updates the symlink called jre_latest there.
+Additionally the latest timezone updater is being downloaded and called so that the JRE's timezone database also gets updated.
     update_jre -a -t jdk /opt/java/
-            updates the JDK in /opt/java/ and it creates a symlink called jdk_latest there.
+            updates the JDK in /opt/java/ and it updates a symlink called jdk_latest there.
     update_jre -a -t tzupdater /opt/java/
-            updates the tzupdater in /opt/java/ and it creates a symlink called tzupdater.jar there.
+            updates the tzupdater in /opt/java/ and it updates a symlink called tzupdater.jar there.
 ```